 Turkey is for me one of the most gastronomically interesting countries in the world.
-What items do I have on my list when thinking about what to bring from Turkey?
+What are my recommendations for the best gastronomic Turkish souvenirs?

 Halva is my favorite Turkish dessert, made from sesame seeds and sugar/honey.
 These small 40 g sticks are the optimal size for me.
 One stick cost 7 lira, which is about 0.40 EUR.